CHRIS Frequently Asked Questions

 Users cannot delete a timeline.
 If you accidentally create an unneeded timeline, contact the CHRIS Help Desk for assistance.

-Record Review refers to the review of printed or electronic child records relevant to the Screening or Evaluation activities.
+Record review is a type of screening.
+It consists of a review of printed or electronic child records relevant to the referral request.

 Yes.
 The Birth County list only includes Florida counties.
 If the birthplace is outside Florida, leave the Birth County field blank and enter the state or country in the appropriate field.

-Copying and pasting is discouraged because it can result in unexpected errors.
-Shortcuts in data entry should be avoided.
-Suggestions for ways to simplify data entry can be submitted for consideration in future versions of the program.
-In order to submit a request or suggestion, e-mail the suggestion to the CHRIS Help Desk at firstname.lastname@example.org.
+Copying and pasting is discouraged because it can result in errors.
+Shortcuts in data entry should, in general, be avoided.
+Suggestions for ways to simplify data entry can be submitted for consideration in future versions of the program (see, “How do I suggest a change to the CHRIS program?”).

 Yes, Race is a required field in CHRIS.
 If a child is of mixed race, you can select more than one race option (select all the race options that are appropriate).
 If race information is not available, select "Unknown" or "Parent Refused Designation" as appropriate.
 The Race field cannot be left blank.